Blog

 Change management in the context of ABM means more than just training teams on new tools or processes.
 It involves a sustained effort to shift organizational behavior, ensuring that the focus remains on long-term account engagement across the various buying team personas rather than short-term lead generation targeting a few titles.

 In addition to establishing new processes, milestones and KPIs, you need to get clear on what the expected behavior is for marketing and sales teams—and who regulates that.
-This cultural shift requires buy-in from all levels of the organization, from senior leadership to individual contributors in sales and marketing and the broader leadership team.

 These are the biggest gaps in governance and change management I see in organizations struggling to find ABM success:

-• Clear expectations.
-Clear definitions of expected outcomes at different stages of the ABM journey are crucial including highlighting how they’re different from the lead-centric goals that they may have currently.
-Without this, it becomes difficult to measure success, manage expectations or course-correct when things aren’t going as planned.
+- Clear expectations.
+Clear definitions of expected outcomes at different stages of the ABM journey are crucial, including highlighting how they’re different from the lead-centric goals that they may have currently.
+Without this, it becomes difficult to measure success, manage expectations or course-correct when things aren't going as planned.
 However, many organizations dive into ABM without taking the time to establish these benchmarks, leading to confusion and misalignment between teams.

-• A well-defined sales process.
+- A well-defined sales process.
 Defining a consistent, measurable sales process is critical.
 Successful governance requires measuring marketing activity and follow-up actions.
-It’s the same core concept as a traditional lead-based model; the difference with ABM is that follow-up actions are triggered by a wider range of signals and and are focused on a buying team, not just a single lead.
+It’s the same core concept as a traditional lead-based model; the difference with ABM is that follow-up actions are triggered by a wider range of signals and are focused on a buying team, not just a single lead.
 Building the structure to help your team thrive in this environment sets them up for success.
 And it’s how you avoid the three most dreaded words on any sales team: “These leads suck.”

 The Iron Horse insight.

+At the end of the day, ABM is all about getting more swings of the bat to close business.
 But success hinges on more than just understanding the concept.
 Organizations have to actually commit to the ongoing work of implementing, teaching, measuring and regulating this new way of doing things.
 This can be resource-intensive, but if you’re willing to go all-in, ABM can drive high impact for any organization.

 Subscribe to our blog.